Unite the Right rally: Description

-U.S. President Donald Trump's remarks about the rally generated negative responses.
+The rally sparked a national debate over Confederate iconography, racial violence, and white supremacy.
+US president Donald Trump's remarks about the rally generated negative responses.
 In his initial statement following the rally, Trump condemned the "display of hatred, bigotry, and violence on many sides".
-This first statement and his subsequent defenses of it, in which he also referred to "very fine people on both sides", were criticized as implying a moral equivalence between the white supremacist protesters and the counter-protesters.
-Trump later stated (in the same statement) that "I'm not talking about the neo-Nazis and the white nationalists, because they should be condemned totally–but you had many people in that group other than neo-Nazis and white nationalists".
+This first statement and his subsequent defenses of it, Trump referred to "very fine people on both sides" while clarifying that he was not referring to the neo-Nazis and white nationalists.
+These statements were criticized as implying a moral equivalence between the far right protesters and the counter-protesters.

 The rally and resulting death and injuries resulted in a backlash against white supremacist groups in the United States.
 A number of groups that participated in the rally had events canceled by universities, and their financial and social media accounts closed by major companies.
 Some Twitter users led a campaign to identify and publicly shame marchers at the rally from photographs; at least one rally attendee was dismissed from his job as a result of the campaign.
 While the organizers intended for the rally to unite far-right groups with the goal of playing a larger role in American politics, the backlash and resultant infighting between alt-right leaders has been credited with causing a decline in the movement.

-After Charlottesville refused to approve another march, Unite the Right held an anniversary rally on August 11–12, 2018, called "Unite the Right 2", in Washington, D.C.
-The rally drew only 20–30 protesters amidst thousands of counter-protesters, including religious organizations, civil rights groups, and anti-fascist organizers.

 Background

+The rally occurred amid the controversy which was generated by the removal of Confederate monuments by local governments following the Charleston church shooting in 2015, in which Dylann Roof, a white supremacist, shot and killed nine members of a black church, including the minister (a state senator), and wounded another member of the church.
 In the wake of the Charleston church shooting in June 2015, efforts were made across the South to remove Confederate monuments from public spaces and rename streets honoring notable figures from the Confederacy.
 While often successful, these efforts faced a backlash from people concerned about protecting their Confederate heritage.
 The August 11–12 Unite the Right rally was organized by Charlottesville native and white supremacist Jason Kessler to protest the Charlottesville City Council's decision to remove the Robert E. Lee statue honoring the Confederate general, as well as the renaming of the statue's eponymous park (renamed to Emancipation Park in June 2017, and again to Market Street Park in 2018).
-Kessler took up the cause in March 2016 when Charlottesville Vice Mayor Wes Bellamy held a press conference to call for removal of the statue.
+Kessler took up the cause in March 2016 when then Charlottesville Vice Mayor Wes Bellamy held a press conference to call for removal of the statue.
 Kessler called Bellamy "anti-white" and the demand to remove the statue an effort to "attack white history".
 Lee Park became the site of numerous neo-Confederate events throughout the spring of 2017, including a campaign rally by Virginia Republican gubernatorial candidate Corey Stewart, which further politicized this public space.